A synthetic monopole source of Kalb-Ramond field in diamond: Results

-To synthesize the 4D Hamiltonian in Eq.~\ref{eq:Ham_minimal}, we use the ground triplet states of a single NV center in diamond (Fig.~\ref{fig:Fig1_temp}~(c)) at room temperature.
+To synthesize the 4D Hamiltonian in Eq.~\eqref{eq:Ham_parametrization}, we use the ground triplet states of a single NV center in diamond at room temperature.
 An external magnetic field, $B=490$G, is applied along the N-V axis to lift the degeneracy between $\ket{m_s=\pm 1}$.
+At this magnetic field, optical illumination of a 532nm laser polarizes both the NV electronic spin and the native $^{14}$N nuclear spin via polarization transfer in the excited-state~\cite{Jacques09}.
+Hence, we can restrict ourselves to the electronic part of the Hamiltonian in the following.
 We apply a dual-frequency microwave pulse~\cite{Mamin2015}, on-resonance with the $\ket{m_s=0}\leftrightarrow\ket{m_s=\pm 1}$ transitions.
-In the doubly rotating frame after the rotating wave approximation, we obtain the effective Hamiltonian (see Supplementary Material~\cite{SOM}):
+In the doubly rotating frame, and upon the rotating wave approximation, we reproduce the minimal tensor monopole model in Eq.~\eqref{eq:Ham_parametrization}, where $\beta, \phi$ are the phases of the two microwave tones, and $H_0\cos\alpha, H_0\sin\alpha$ their corresponding microwave amplitudes~\cite{SOM}.